Zibsun/leands/docs/prioritization.md

 * the best hypothesis can bring $1 million and requires nine months.
 * the following three can get $0.5 million and require three months each.

 You can do three simple ones in nine months and earn $1.5 million instead of one with $1 million.
-Let’s not forget that we are talking about hypotheses with limited chances for success.
+Let's not forget that we are talking about hypotheses with limited chances for success.
 These chances should also be part of the equation.

 ## ICE prioritization method